-- As we grow, it becomes much more important to present a professional image.
-We have re-branded to "British Powerlifting" and a introduced a new logo. - b.
-A new web-site has been professionally produced to present an image more in keeping with other national governing bodies.
-This under constant review to introduce new features and provide better information to our members. - c.
+- a.
+Our re-branding to "British Powerlifting" has been very successful and is now well recognised. - b.
+The web-site is being updated with new features as and when the need is identified. - c.
 All championships, whether they are divisional, national or British, need to look good on streaming and video.
-Many people post videos of lifters on-line and if backgrounds look untidy it presents a bad image of powerlifting.
+Many people post videos of lifters

+- on-line and if backgrounds look untidy it presents a bad image of powerlifting.
 Loaders also need to be presentable in appropriate T-shirts etc. - d.
-We already do live streaming, but this is not of a professional standard.
-Ways of improving are being considered that we can accommodate within our budget.
-We are also endeavouring to identify members with skills in this area who could help. - e.
+We are now professionally live streaming championships thanks to a tie up with Wired Up Media Ltd. - e.
 Good quality marketing material, including brochures, flyers and banners are also essential to promote British Powerlifting effectively.